perryrh0dan/taskline/contributing.md

 You may find an issue is assigned, or has the [`assigned` label](https://github.com/perryrh0dan/taskline/labels/assigned).
 Please double-check before starting on this issue because somebody else is likely already working on it

+### Translating Taskline

+#### Create a Translation

+- Check the [`i18n`](https://github.com/perryrh0dan/taskline/tree/master/i18n) directory to ensure that taskline is not already translated in your target language.
+- Add the name of the language as the filename, e.g: `de.json`
+- Place the translated json file inside the ['i18n'](https://github.com/perryrh0dan/taskline/tree/master/i18n) directory.
+- Create a Pull Request including the language in the title, e.g: `Taskline: Russian Translation`

+#### Improve a Translation
+- Create a Pull Request that delivers the improvements and include the language in the title, e.g: `Taskline: Improvements for the Russian Translation`

 ### Translating Documentation

 #### Create a Translation